Robpol86/robpol86.com/docs/posts/2025/2025-09-20-influxdb-downsampling.md

 tags: homelab, nas
 ---

-# InfluxDB Downsampling
+# InfluxDB v2 Downsampling

-In this guide I will show you how I've implemented InfluxDB v2 downsampling that plays nicely with Grafana with minimal changes to queries.
+In this guide I will show you how I've implemented InfluxDB 2.x downsampling that plays nicely with Grafana with minimal changes to queries.
 Integers and floats are downsampled with `mean()` and all other types are downsampled with `last()`.
 A three line change to Grafana queries will enable it to read narrowed down time ranges for each bucket and combine the output with `union()`.

-This implementation builds on the very minimal [InfluxDB v2 example](https://docs.influxdata.com/influxdb/v2/process-data/common-tasks/downsample-data/) and shows how to consume the downsampled data in Grafana.
+This implementation builds on the very brief
+[InfluxDB v2 example](https://docs.influxdata.com/influxdb/v2/process-data/common-tasks/downsample-data/) and shows how
+to consume the downsampled data in Grafana.
 It turns out the latter was the hardest part to get right.